guimou/dataprep-code/odh-ocs/README.md

 ## Result

-If everytrhing went well, you should see all your images available in the selector:
+If everytrhing went well, you can connect to JupyterHub and should see all your images available in the selector:

 ![Jupyter image selector](jh-selector.png)

-And when you launch your notebok, you now have access to your bucket, here datalake-odh-...
-Yeah, I know still have to do some work on naming, as well as timestamp...
+And when you launch your notebook, you now have direct access to the brand new object storage bucket that was automatically provisioned for you.
+Here datalake-odh-...
+(Yeah, I know we still have to do some work on naming, as well as timestamp...).

 ![Jupyter data bucket](jupyter-bucket.png)